 GO enrichment analysis revealed 14 and 104 biological processes that were enriched in genes that were differentially upregulated and downregulated in an OA treatment compared to ambient, respectively (Supplemental Table 1).
 In moderate-OA reared crab, nine enriched processes in upregulated genes were involved in negative regulation of growth and cell death, transcription regulation, protein folding via heat shock proteins, and DNA integration via transposons (Figure 4).
 In severe-OA reared crab, five enriched processes in upregulated genes were involved in transposable element activity and regulation of transcription (Figure 4).

 A variety of biological processes were downregulated in OA-reared crab compared to ambient-reared crab.
-Of the 23 processes that were enriched in genes down-regulated in moderate-OA reared crab, many were involved in the metabolism of various compounds (e.g. carbohydrates, lipids, fatty acids, estrogen), energy production (e.g. tricarboxylic acid cycle), and ceramide activity (biosynthesis, translocation, and metabolism), but also were involved in protein folding and N-linked glycosylation, toxin transport, and telomerase activity (Figure 4, see Supplemental Table 3 for full list).
+Of the 23 processes that were enriched in genes down-regulated in moderate-OA reared crab, many were involved in the metabolism of various compounds (e.g., carbohydrates, lipids, fatty acids, estrogen), energy production (e.g., tricarboxylic acid cycle), and ceramide activity (biosynthesis, translocation, and metabolism), but also were involved in protein folding and N-linked glycosylation, toxin transport, and telomerase activity (Figure 4, see Supplemental Table 3 for full list).
 There were 81 enriched processes in genes down-regulated in severe-OA reared crab.
 Many processes that were enriched in moderate-OA reared crab were also enriched in genes downregulated in severe-OA reared crab (Figure 4).
 Enriched processes that were uniquely downregulated in severe-OA reared crab included translation (the most significantly enriched down regulated process, p-value=8.6e-14), and those related to DNA replication, microtubules, immune function, and aerobic respiration (Figure 4, see Supplemental Table 2 for full list).

 A total of five biological processes were enriched in genes that were differentially expressed among crab reared in moderate vs. severe OA.
 Three processes involved in transposition were more active in the severe OA-reared crab, and two processes involved in molecular chaperone activity via the heat shock complex were more active in the moderate OA-reared crab.